Skip to Content

 4. Diabetic Alert Dogs (DAD)

-Diabetic alert dogs are able to scent the smallest change in humans blood sugar.
+Diabetic alert dogs are able to scent the smallest change in a human’s blood sugar.
 He can determine if it is too high or too low before it sets to a critical level.

 The owners then know that they should check their blood and inject insulin or consume glucose if needed.